Remarketing or retargeting?

 We’ll show you three ways to boost your ad response with specific remarketing campaigns.

 69,57% is the average online shopping cart abandonment rate!
 This figure is not based on one study, but from across 41 different studies.
 A large portion of cart abandonment is simply a natural way of how users browse and use online shops.
 Some are window shopping, saving items for later or they’re simply not ready to buy.

-There are other reasons for cart abandonment during checkout.
+Returning to an e-commerce context, there can be other reasons for cart abandonment during checkout though.
 According to the Baymard study (above), the number one reason why users abandon the cart during checkout is too high extra costs (shipping or different fees).

 The second most common reason why users abandon the checkout process is if that they don’t want to create a user account - as the process becomes too long or too complicated.